oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 	![Change name of CREATE button](images/change-name-of-create-button.png) ![Change behavior of CREATE BUTTON](images/change-button-behavior.png)

 13. What if someone nefariously tries to access a reset password page that they shouldn’t have access to?
 Let’s make this “Reset Password” region (containing all our form page items) only visible if the link is accessed by the intended user.
-Under **Components > Body** in the left-side pane, click on the “Reset Password” region.
+Under **Components &gt; Body** in the left-side pane, click on the “Reset Password” region.
 In the right-side pane, scroll down to the **Server-side Condition** section.
 Under **Type**, select “Function Body” from the drop-down menu and copy & paste the code snippet below into the **PL/SQL Function Body** text box, changing the **PXX_ EMAIL** fields accordingly.

 	![Edit the Server-side condition](images/server-side-condition.png)